saikotek/docs/pages/web_cloud/email_and_collaborative_solutions/zimbra/mail_app_zimbra_for_android_ios/guide.en-gb.md

 ---
-title: "Zimbra - Configuring your email account on the Zimbra mobile app"
+title: "Zimbra - How to configure your email account on the Zimbra mobile app"
-excerpt: "Find out how to configure your Zimbra email address on the Zimbra mobile app, available on Android and iOS"
+excerpt: "Find out how to configure your Zimbra email account on the Zimbra mobile app, available on Android and iOS"
 updated: 2024-11-13
 ---